What is Breed Specific Legislation and How Does it Affect Pet Travel?

 Consider your pet's quality of life after the move.
 Many times owners of Pit Bulls and other frequently banned breeds can also have trouble finding housing that will accept these types of dogs.
 Also, several countries require breeds they view as being aggressive to wear muzzles when in public spaces.

 The Future of Breed Specific Legislation

-While BSL can be frustrating and unfair, the unfortunate fact is that many people wanting to move or travel with their dogs will have to comply by these rules and regulations.
+While breed specific legislation can be frustrating and unfair, the unfortunate fact is that many people wanting to move or travel with their dogs will have to comply with these rules and regulations.
 In the meantime, educating others on alternatives is the best way to create progress in helping all our four-legged friends live equally.
 The American Veterinary Medical Association opposes BSL, as do several other official institutions like Best Friends Animal Society.
-Here's what the AVMA had to say in a recent op-ed:
+Here's what the AVMA had to say in an op-ed: